 A purist eco builder will attempt to replace the ecology that the house stands on.
 A green roof will usually not support the same plant and animal life that the ground did and will not usually be maintained in the same way that a garden is.
 It therefore needs specialist planting, which in turn is likely to attract different insects and other animal life.

 A green wall is similar to a green roof, but vertical and with different plants and is, perhaps, an even clearer statement of eco credentials.
 They are normally not installed to all the walls of the house, maybe just one wall or even a part of a wall.
 Even so, they will have a dramatic effect on the fauna using the garden.

 Passivhaus is probably the best known fabric first standard, where the envelope of the house is designed to minimise the heat loss of the house, and consequently its energy demands.

 It deals with insulation, airtightness, thermal bridging, and so on, as well as thermal mass, glazing and orientation.
 Fabric first considers how the house can be used to heat itself — using the fabric of the house as part of the heating system.
 If reducing running costs is the only criterion, then fabric first is the way to go.

-To an extent, this can be considered as a substitute for fabric first.
+To an extent, this is instead of or in addition to the fabric first approach.
 The builder either achieves an energy-efficient envelope or provides low-cost, low-carbon energy from renewable sources.
-Obviously the two are not mutually exclusive and an energy-efficient house needs less investment in renewable energy.
+The two are not mutually exclusive and an energy-efficient house needs less investment in renewable energy.

-But there are cheaper and more effective things to do for new and old homes include:
+Other cheaper and more effective things to do for new and old homes include: